 - 1570s, from Latin Anno Domini "Year of the Lord."
-First put forth by Dionysius Exiguus in 527 or 533 C.E., but at first used only for Church business.
+Put forth by Dionysius Exiguus in 527 or 533 C.E., but used at first only for Church business.
 Introduced in Italy in 7c., France (partially) in 8c.
 In England, first found in a charter of 680 C.E.
 Ordained for all ecclesiastical documents in England by the Council of Chelsea, July 27, 816.

 The resistance to it in part might have come because Dionysius chose 754 A.U.C. as the birth year of Jesus, while many early Christians would have thought it was 750 A.U.C.
 [See John J. Bond, "Handy-Book of Rules and Tables for Verifying Dates With the Christian Era," 4th ed., London: George Bell & Sons, 1889] A.C., for Anno Christi, also was common 17c.